 Martin Scorsese’s crime epic The Departed won four Oscars, including Best Picture.
 It follows covert operatives from opposite sides of the law in Boston: One is a spy within the police department who’s working for local organized crime, and the other is an undercover cop infiltrating the mob.
 Matt Damon and Leonardo DiCaprio play the two double agents, with Jack Nicholson as the underworld kingpin and Mark Wahlberg as the cop overseeing the investigation.

 Although it’s based on a Stephen King novel, Gerald’s Game is more psychological thriller than horror flick.
 Director Mike Flanagan finds a creative way to approach what’s essentially a single-character story.

 Jessie (Carla Gugino) is stuck handcuffed to a bed in a remote lake house after her husband dies of a heart attack during an attempt at sexual roleplay.
 Via flashbacks and imagined conversations, Jessie comes to terms with her past while finding a way to escape from her increasingly desperate predicament.

-RELATED: The 10 Best Netflix Original Movies
+RELATED: The 10 Best Stephen King Movies to Stream in 2023

 A nature writer and renowned wolf expert played by Jeffrey Wright travels to a remote Alaska town that’s being plagued by wolves in Jeremy Saulnier’s ethereal thriller Hold the Dark.
 Wolves aren’t the only dangerous predators in town, though, and the characters confront the darkness of human nature along with the dangers posed by nature itself.
 Saulnier builds an eerie atmosphere punctuated with bursts of intense violence, keeping the audience on edge along with the characters.